grafana/agent/docs/sources/flow/concepts/configuration_language.md

 # Configuration language concepts

-The {{< param "PRODUCT_NAME" >}} _configuration language_ refers to the language used in
-configuration files which define and configure components to run.
+The {{< param "PRODUCT_NAME" >}} _configuration language_ refers to the language used in configuration files that define and configure components to run.

 The configuration language is called River, a Terraform/HCL-inspired language: